-Any spouse who qualifies for SSDI dependent benefits must be 62 or older, unless he or she collects a higher Social Security benefit based on his or her own earnings record.
+Any spouse who qualifies for SSDI dependent benefits must be at least 62 years old, unless he or she collects a higher Social Security benefit based on his or her own earnings record.
 A stay-at-home parent spouse of any age can qualify for SSDI dependent benefits up until the child turns 16.

-Even if you remarried, a divorced spouse may qualify for SSDI dependent benefits if:
+Even if you remarried, a former spouse you divorced may qualify for SSDI dependent benefits if:

-- The marriage lasted at least 10 years
+- Your marriage lasted at least 10 years

 - He or she is at least 62 years old